slawr/vss-otaku/in-vehicle-storage/apache-iotdb/README.md

 ![VSS Data Store for Data Server](doc/apache-iotdb-dataserver-store.drawio.svg)

 ### Deployment illustration: Zonal VSS Data Stores
 A common automotive architecture pattern is a separation of concerns into functional blocks.
-Historically in the most simplest sense thought ECUs.
+Historically in the most simplest sense through ECUs.
 More recently through consolidating functions into Zone or Domain Controllers.
 Possibly with a central Vehicle Computer orchestrating the wider vehicle processing.
 The figure below shows such an architecture.

 This supports a separation of concerns with each zone having its own VSS Data Store and sharing data as appropriate.
 This allows high data volumes to be captured within the zone if required, processed if necessary to determine some high level insight, and some low volume data to be shared with the central Vehicle Computer.
 An ADAS Controller may be recording data at millisecond intervals for processing but reporting high level events to the central Vehicle Computer.